Ekremyilmazz/JWT/README.md

 - **Protected Routes**: Ensures secure access to user-specific data
 - **Database Integration**: Stores user information in MongoDB with Mongoose ODM

+### Key Features

+- Secure password hashing using bcryptjs
+- JWT token generation and validation
+- Protected routes for authenticated users only
+- MongoDB integration for persistent data storage
+- Error handling and validation
+- Environment variable configuration

+### Use Cases

+- User registration with email and password
+- Secure login with JWT token generation
+- Protected routes for authenticated users
+- User data retrieval with token validation
+- Session management using JWT

+This API can serve as a foundation for any application requiring user authentication and secure route access.

 ## Features

 - User registration